 Stress and depression can ruin your holidays and your health.
-A holiday meditation will help reduce stress.
-When stressed, we likely to give into sugary sweets when we wear down our willpower.
+Holiday meditation will help reduce stress.
+When stressed, we likely to give in to sugary sweets when we wear down our willpower.
 Be realistic about holiday demands on your time.
 Don’t be afraid to say NO to some commitments.
 Stick to the holiday budget.
 Your holidays don’t need to be perfect to wonderful.
 Take a breather if you need to.
-Go for a walk, listen to relaxing music or go for a message.
+Go for a walk, listen to relaxing music, or go for a message.

 Take charge, Navigate your actions.